 Human trafficking is the second largest and fastest growing criminal industry in the world, turning powerless people into modern-day slaves.
 It’s a global atrocity that FSPA is working to stop at local, regional and national levels—through growing awareness, advocacy and action.

-Ten communities of Catholic Sisters based in the Upper Mississippi River Valley, including the Franciscan Sisters of Perpetual Adoration, are working to hold sacred the dignity of each person, regardless of origin.
-Among other efforts, we are calling on President Obama and Congress to work together to enact comprehensive immigration reform and working to keep this critical issue on the minds of political candidates and voters.
+We are working to hold sacred the dignity of each person, regardless of origin.
+Among other efforts, we are calling on the President and Congress to work together to enact comprehensive immigration reform and working to keep this critical issue on the minds of political candidates and voters.

 FSPA and our affiliates continue to bring life to the Matthew 25:36 verse “I was in prison and you visited me . . .” through our witness with incarcerated individuals.
 The mission of our jail ministry is to create an environment for inmates that awakens, renews and stimulates their spiritual life.
 This mission promotes behavioral change, social reintegration and personal well-being.

 FSPA encourages corporate responsibility by modeling and advocating for sustainable practices.
 We focus on issues such as water, plastics, carbon footprints, earth-friendly cleaning supplies and farming among many others.